The 33 Best Austin Restaurants (2024 Edition)

 8. Barley Swine

-Best for a tasting menu
+Best for: farm-to-table tasting menu

 Chef Bryce Gilmore of Odd Duck was at the forefront of the farm to table movement in Austin way back in 2009, and his two restaurants are still considered the gold standard for locally-sourced, farm-fresh cuisine in Austin, Texas.
 In fact, their focus on sustainability inspired them to work with ZeroFoodprint to reduce their carbon footprint and become a carbon neutral restaurant while inspiring other Texas restaurants to source locally.